AndreasKarageorgos/Anonymous-Chat/README.md

 ## Tor For the client

-The client use tor as proxy to connect on a server, the only thing that you have you do is to make sure that the tor service is running
+The client use tor as proxy to connect to a server, the only thing that you have to do as client is to make sure that the tor service is running

 * To check if the service is running